 To get a sense of the complexity of the features and attributes that comprise the transportation theme, see the Transportation Data Model (This is a 36" x 48" poster in a 5.2 Mb PDF file.)
 [The link to the Transportation Data Model poster recently became disconnected.
 Instead look at the model diagrams in the Part 7: Transportation Base of the FGDC Geographic Framework Data Content Standard.]

-In the U.S. at least, the best road centerline data is that produced by NAVTEQ and Tele Atlas, which license transportation data to routing sites like Google Maps and MapQuest, and to manufacturers of in-car GPS navigation systems.
+In the U.S. at least, the best road centerline data is produced commercial firms including HERE and Tele Atlas, which license data to manufacturers of in-car GPS navigation systems, and Google and Apple.
 Because these data are proprietary, however, USGS must look elsewhere for data that can be made available for public use.
 TIGER/Line data produced by the Census Bureau will likely play an important role after the TIGER/MAF Modernization project is complete (see Chapter 4).

 View and download National Map transportation data

-- Under Base Data Layers, check the box for the Transportation layer.
+- In the Layers menu, check the box for the Transportation layer.
 You can expand the Transportation list and sub-select different layers.

 - As you zoom in to larger map scales (using the slider bar at the upper-left of the map), additional transportation layers will become visible.